-We are a group of people who are working on creating a learning- and living community on our land in the forest on Bornholm.
+We are a group of people who are working on creating and eco-village on our land in the forest on Bornholm.

 Where most eco villages spend 2-5 years planning everything before buying land - we did the opposite!
-We just bought the land in an almost spontaneous way and now we have to figure out everything!
+We just bought the land in an almost spontaneous way and then had to figure out everything!

 The space is a 12 hectare piece of land in the forest on the Danish Island Bornholm in the Baltic Sea.
 It was built as a work camp in 1939, and has since been a boarding school for kids from Greenland and then a "production" school.
 It has been empty for around 10 years and left to severe neglect and vandalism.
 There is one very big building and several small ones.
 All of the buildings will need to be seriously renovated.

 We want to rebuild the houses with natural building materials, as local and sustainable as possible.
 We want to open the space for children and adults to spend time in nature and share workshops, food, music and creativity.
 We want to include many rooms and spaces for people to have a place to realise their dreams together with the community.

 We need many hands and hearts to realise this dream, and we hope that you want to take part!

 Help around the house

 Come and live in community in the middle of the wild forest and see how we realise our dream of living a simple life in the forest in close contact with the land and each other.

 You can learn about natural building and community life and meet some wild unschooled forest children!

 This project could involve children.
 For more information see our guidelines and tips here.